Subscribe and receive the latest news from the industry Article

 Furthermore, the aspiring attorney who took a position with Lucasfilm in 1980 and had no idea back then that his decision to hook up with creative guru George Lucas and company would define his career and his legacy among entertainment companies, brand marketers, and licensing and retail executives, is also celebrating a milestone.

-, the second film released and otherwise known as Episode V, and Howard Roffman, president of Lucas Licensing, the lawyer turned licensing andmerchandising executive who has commandeered the Star Wars branded empire, are both celebrating their 30th anniversary as part of the franchise that has found a myriad of new ways to keep the force fresh and meaningful with consumers worldwide.
+The Empire Strikes Back, the second film released and otherwise known as Episode V, and Howard Roffman, president of Lucas Licensing, the lawyer turned licensing and merchandising executive who has commandeered the Star Wars branded empire, are both celebrating their 30th anniversary as part of the franchise that has found a myriad of new ways to keep the force fresh and meaningful with consumers worldwide.

 "We adopted a philosophy early on that we have stuck with to this day," explains Roffman.
 "Star Wars is one saga, one brand, and we have never tried to slice and dice it and create a lot of subsegments that would make it very confusing.
 We wanted consumers to look at it as one seamless story and we manage the brand from that point of view."